Wyzebb/docs.wyzebb.dev/docs/pvdc/usage/afk.md

 - Players in spectator mode can bypass AFK checks (configurable)

 - `afkOnJoin` sets players to AFK immediately when they join until they first move.
+- `zero-chunks-afk` stops AFK players seeing ANYTHING.
+It will look like they are in a void world.
+This will not work in all server setups!
+Use with caution as it is not supported by the Paper API.

 ### Use Cases
 - This stop AFK players loading more chunk and entity data than they need and making the server lag.